shaan-shah/shaan-shah.github.io/_pages/books.md

 + Good Omens - Neil Gaiman,Terry Pratchett
 + Home Before Dark - Riley Sager
 + House of Cards - Michael Dobbs
++ The Shiva Trilogy - Amish
++ Ram Chandra Series - Amish
++ The Daevabad Trilogy - S. A. Chakraborty
 + Lie in the Dark - Dan Fesperman
 + Not a Penny More, Not a Penny Less - Jeffrey Archer
 + Outbreak - Robin Cook